 - Use the Expression Builder to build (or simply type) the following expression: [Surname] & ", " & [FirstName]

-The expression concatenates the Surname field with a comma and a space and the FirstName field (the ampersand can be used in this manner in Excel as well).
+The expression concatenates the Surname field with a comma and a space and the FirstName field (the ampersand can be used to concatenate strings in this manner in Excel as well).

 Save the database table and switch to Datasheet View

 If you create a Form based on this table, you will note that Access cleverly makes the control for the Calculated field type “read-only”.